 - Avoid prolonged stress.
 When you are stressed, the body slows down all functions to channel energy into dealing with stress.
 During prolonged stress, the blood also thickens.

 Most fruits have vitamin C that is important for strengthening and maintaining the elasticity of the arteries.
 Pineapple, guava, strawberries and capsicum are some of the best sources of coumarin that is highly beneficial in cleaning out the arterial deposits.
 Capsicum also has folate and vitamin B6 that are important in reversing atherosclerosis.

 There are many more fruits and vegetables that are important and effective in reversing atherosclerosis.
 Below are a mention of just a few.
 Eat/juice plenty fruits and vegetables, you can’t go wrong.

-Spinach is another green vegetable that is rich in folic acid and vitamin C. Folic acid helps lower homocysteine level.
+Spinach is another green vegetable that is rich in folate and vitamin C. Folate helps lower homocysteine level.
 Carrot has high-content of vitamin A and beta-carotene that are also essential in treating atherosclerosis.

 Watermelon and pomegranate are highly diuretic and cleansing.
 They contain vitamin C, beta-carotene, anti-oxidant lycopene and other minerals that also help to ‘scrub’ away arterial deposits.